The Young Ones (TV series): Cast

 Alongside the main cast, the programme also featured a variety of guest appearances, including comedians, actors, and singers, who each took on the role of a supporting character in an episode's plot or cutaway elements.
-Notable guests on the programme included Ben Elton, Dawn French, Jennifer Saunders, Hale and Pace, Stephen Fry, Hugh Laurie, Mark Arden, Stephen Frost, Jools Holland, Mel Smith, Griff Rhys Jones, Anthony Sharp, Terry Jones, Chris Barrie, Helen Lederer, Keith Allen, Paul Merton, Paul Bradley, Pauline Melville, Tamsin Heatley, Ronnie Golden, Roger Sloman, Lee Cornes, Helen Atkinson Wood, Norman Lovett, Lenny Henry, David Rappaport, Robbie Coltrane, Tony Robinson, Andy De La Tour and Emma Thompson.
+Notable guests on the programme included Ben Elton, Dawn French, Jennifer Saunders, Hale and Pace, Stephen Fry, Hugh Laurie, Mark Arden, Stephen Frost, Jools Holland, Mel Smith, Griff Rhys Jones, Anthony Sharp, Terry Jones, Chris Barrie, Helen Lederer, Keith Allen, Paul Merton, Paul Bradley, Pauline Melville, Tamsin Heatley, Ronnie Golden, Roger Sloman, Lee Cornes, Helen Atkinson Wood, Norman Lovett, Lenny Henry, David Rappaport, Robbie Coltrane, Tony Robinson, Andy De La Tour, and Emma Thompson.

 International broadcast

 In the United States, The Young Ones started airing on MTV (edited for content) on 5 June 1985.
 The show also ran on PBS, USA Network's Night Flight, Comedy Central in 1994, and BBC America in the early 2000s.

 In New Zealand, the show premiered late at night on 23 August 1985, after TVNZ purchased the broadcast rights.

 In the Netherlands, the show was aired in 1985 by public broadcaster VPRO.
+The show also ran on public broadcaster BNN in 2002.

 In the Basque Country, public broadcaster ETB1 began airing the show in 1985 in Basque language with the name Gazteak (The Young Ones) with great success among Basque younger audiences.

 In Catalonia, public broadcaster TV3 began airing the show in February 1986 on a Sunday evening slot.
 The show became very popular and got several re-runs in successive years.
 In 2016, Nigel Planer appeared in a show involving foreign travellers visiting Catalonia.
 One of the characteristics of the Catalan dubbing is that Vyvyan speaks with a thick Catalan rural accent, totally opposed to his urban environment in the series.

 In Galicia, it was shown on regional channel TVG with great success among younger audiences.

-In Sweden it was called Hemma värst and was first broadcast in October 1985 by the public broadcaster Sveriges Television.
+In Sweden it was called Hemma värst and was first broadcast in October 1985 by the public broadcaster Sveriges Television in its original English language with Swedish subtitles.